rust-lang/reference/src/expressions/array-expr.md

 > _IndexExpression_ :\
 > &nbsp;&nbsp; [_Expression_] `[` [_Expression_] `]`

-[Array](../types/array.md) and [slice](../types/slice.md)-typed expressions can be
+[Array] and [slice]-typed expressions can be indexed by writing a square-bracket-enclosed expression of type `usize` (the index) after them.
-indexed by writing a square-bracket-enclosed expression of type `usize` (the index) after them.
 When the array is mutable, the resulting [memory location] can be assigned to.

 For other types an index expression `a[b]` is equivalent to `*std::ops::Index::index(&a, b)`, or